-Songs like “The Morning,” “What You Need” and “Wicked Games” were so unbelievable I couldn’t help but want to share the music with someone.
-There was a newness to the sound, it wasn’t some new genre, but a revision of something familiar.
-For an album short in length, it was layered with enticing elements that kept you coming back.
-It made the listener want to explore every inch of this house, experience every thrill of this party, and also try to uncover the identity of this unknown singer.
+Songs like “The Morning,” “What You Need,” and “Wicked Games” were so unbelievable I couldn’t help but share the music with a friend.
+There was a newness to the sound.
+It wasn’t a new genre but a revision of something familiar.
+For an album brief in length, it was layered with enticing elements that kept you coming back.
+It made the listener want to explore every inch of this house, experience every thrill of this party, and try to uncover the identity of this unknown singer.

-The R&B that I knew didn’t live in a world where oxycodone and cocaine were sprinkled on top of love and lust.
-Growing up hearing new R&B stars, what they all had in common was that the music didn’t stray from the expected subject matter of traditional R&B. Trey Songz never sung of a girl potentially overdosing before meeting his mother, Chris Brown has never made anything that captures the rush of temporal infatuation like “Wicked Games,” and none of Lloyd’s shorties that were getting it had 20 different pills in them.
+The R&B I knew didn’t live in a world where oxycodone and cocaine were sprinkled on top of love and lust; it never strayed from the expected subject matter of traditional R&B. Trey Songz never sung of a girl potentially overdosing before meeting his mother; Chris Brown has never made anything that captures the rush of temporal infatuation like “Wicked Games”; and none of Lloyd’s shorties that were getting it had 20 different pills in them.

-The Weeknd is a concept created by Jeremy Rose, not Abel.
-Jeremy had an idea for a dark R&B album and he found the perfect vessel to bring his idea to life when he met Abel.
-They were a collective that made music under the moniker, “The Weekend.”
-Jeremey produced four songs that would become "What You Need," "Loft Music" “The Morning (Original Version)” and the first half of “The Party & the After Party.”
-The Weeknd wrote the songs, but Jeremy was the architect who laid down the soundscape.
+The Weekend is a concept created by Jeremy Rose, not Abel.
+Rose had an idea for a dark R&B album, and he found the perfect vessel to bring his idea to life when he met Abel.
+Together, the pair made music under the moniker “The Weekend.”
+Rose produced four songs that would become "What You Need," "Loft Music," “The Morning (Original Version),” and the first half of “The Party & the After Party.”
+The Weeknd wrote the songs, but Rose was the architect who laid down the soundscape.

-I can still go back and hear songs like “Coming Down,” “Wicked Games” and “High For This” and still feel like it lives in some alternate dimension that other artists have yet to discover.
-I’m certain that in a few years we will see even more singers inspired by The Weeknd, and they’re likely to follow the footprints left behind by House Of Balloons.
+I can still go back and hear songs like “Coming Down,” “Wicked Games,” and “High For This” and feel like they live in some alternate dimension that other artists have yet to discover.
+I’m certain that in a few years we will witness even more singers inspired by The Weeknd, and they’re likely to follow the footprints left behind by House Of Balloons.

-By Yoh, aka Yoh Cares, aka @Yoh31.
+By Yoh, aka Yoh Cares, aka @Yoh31